enasequence/read_docs/upload_01.md

 # Module 1: Data Upload

-You must upload data files into your private Webin file upload area at EMBL-EBI before you can submit the files through the Webin submission services.
+You must upload data files into your private Webin file upload area at EMBL-EBI before you can submit the files through the Webin submission service.

 ## Keep local copies